 Of course, you can go the dark route if you want.
 There's nothing more gorgeous than richly saturated dresses, whether you opt for a mix of deep jewel tones, various shades of marsala, or consistency across the board with a bold emerald color in classic matching dresses.
 Black also makes a daring statement, contrasting elegantly against the warm colors of the fallen leaves.
 One style we really love is the ever-popular mismatched bridesmaid dress look, mixing stunning hues through playful patterns and fun textures to create an utterly bohemian look.

 But don't be afraid to go lighter.
-Neutrals and earthy tones embody autumn's rustic nature and mixing and matching them with sequin and glitter accents adds a glamorous touch.
+Neutrals and earthy tones embody autumn's rustic nature and mixing and matching them with sequin and glitter accents add a glamorous touch.
 On the other end of the spectrum, a dusky sage green or husky mauve plays up autumn's softer side.
 This tone is an especially perfect choice if your fall wedding is in a place that typically lacks seasons.
 Even a creamy ivory looks beautiful and chic, brilliantly contrasting against autumn's vivid colors.
 Pair these dresses with a wild bouquet of bright blooms to really make things pop.

 Don't worry about brisk temperatures.
 Covering up your girls in a shawl, scarf, pashminas, jacket, or faux fur stoles don't detract from their look—on the contrary, these pieces accessorize the dresses and give your 'maids something else to personalize.

 We've rounded up some of our favorite fall-inspired looks from real weddings.
-Which of these styles will you fall for?

 Stay Cool in Coordinated Jackets